fdv/running-elasticsearch-fun-profit/100-use-cases-reindexing-36-billion-docs/100-use-cases-reindexing-36-billion-docs.md

 # Use Case: How we reindexed 36 billion documents in 5 days within the same Elasticsearch cluster

-At [Synthesio](http://www.synthesio.com/), we use [ElasticSearch](http://elastic.co/) at various places to run complex queries that fetch up to 50 million rich documents out of tens of billion in the blink of an eye.
+At [Synthesio](http://www.synthesio.com/), we use [ElasticSearch](http://elastic.co/) at various places to run complex queries that fetch up to 50 million rich documents out of tens of billions in the blink of an eye.
 Elasticsearch makes it fast and easily scalable where running the same queries over multiple MySQL clusters would take minutes and crash a few servers on the way.
 Every day, we push Elasticsearch boundaries further, and going deeper and deeper in its internals leads to even more love.

 Last week, we decided to reindex a 136TB dataset with a brand new mapping.
 Updating an Elasticsearch mapping on a large index is easy until you need to change an existing field type or delete one.
 Such updates require a complete reindexing in a separate index created with the right mapping so there was no easy way out for us.